arun-laxman1/speech-recognition-using-api-python/README.md

-# speech-recognition-using-api-python
-Speech To Text Convertor in Python
+# Speech To Text Convertor in Python

 Frontend used is HTML, CSS and JavaScript.
 Backend used is Flask Framework.
-Google's speech to text API.
+Google's speech to text API is used to convert speech to text.

 This records your voice and allows you to choose any language for conversion.
 Total of 10 languages supported.